-Beginning with the 2019-20 season, the program's last as a member of NCAA Division II, season tickets will offer UC San Diego fans the best way to watch the Tritons as both programs look to take advantage of experience squads to compete for a national title.
+Beginning with the 2020-21 season, season tickets will offer UC San Diego fans the best way to watch the Tritons as both programs look to take advantage of experience squads to compete for a national title.

-In addition to tickets to every game, season ticket holders will also receive priority location and purchasing for the 2020-21 season, UC San Diego’s first year competing in the Big West Conference at the Division I level.
+In addition to tickets to every game, season ticket holders will also receive priority location for UC San Diego’s first year competing in the Big West Conference at the Division I level.